 Billy Morris - PhD Student

 Billy spent his undergrad at the University of Bristol.
 During his degree he worked under Dr. Emily Bell, looking to investigate how genetic relatedness predicts dyadic and network interaction in primitively eusocial paper wasps.
 After a brief foray into vertebrate behavioural ecology in South Africa, he then began his Masters at the University of Cambridge, supervised by Dr. Stephen Montgomery.
 Here he explored olfactory adaptation in ithomiine butterflies using neuroanatomy and RNA sequencing.
 He then joined the Drosophila Connectomics group, led by Dr Gregory Jefferis, characterising sexually dimorphic circuits from a full adult female drosophila EM brain volume, led by Dr. Dana Galili.
-Billy will join the lab in July 2020 to work on gustatory evolution between specialist and non-specialist drosophilids.
+Billy joined the lab in August 2020 to work on gustatory evolution between specialist and non-specialist drosophilids.